Word Accessibility

 Use the Columns tool to create columnar layouts in Word.
 Type content in Word and navigate to Layout and select Columns.

-Choose the desired number of layouts.
+Choose the desired number of columns.
 It is recommended to create and format content before applying column layouts to avoid excess work and potential issues.
 To learn more about columns in Word, read columns dialog box and adjusting column widths on the Microsoft Support website.

 Word will automatically apply columns breaks, but it is possible to manually insert column breaks.